 We eventually decided to form one community with a shared vision and values.
 We named ourselves Makor Hayim - 'Source of Life.'

-We are building this community now, with 'Builders' (members) contributing financially and in terms of voluntary leadership to the vision we have established together.
+We are building this community now, with 'Builders' (members) contributing financially and through voluntary leadership to living out the vision and values we have established together (see below).

 Our community is an egalitarian Jewish community: a life-giving space of healing, meaning and hope.